 Full-fledged Chinese evergreen with seed propagation can be obtained in 3-4 years.

-How long does it take for Chinese evergreen to root in water?
+How Long Does it Take for Chinese Evergreen to Root in Water?

 It will take 2-3 months for Chinese evergreen stem cutting roots in water.
+Patience is essential during the Chinese evergreen propagation process.

 - thrips;